-Measure all the rooms of your home before moving in.
+Measure all the rooms of your home before moving in, including your Laundry room and Garage.
 Some things like large furniture and ping pong tables will just not have space in the new house.
 Once you’ve measured, sketch each room and really decide which pieces will go where, what stays, and what goes.
 Most homes will not have room for two full sets of furniture, two dining room tables, etc.

 Get rid of duplicates and keep the better of each item.
 Work together to find a style that comprises both of your points of view and incorporates favorite items of each of you.